pento/x1f4a9/README.md

 If only there was a consistent emoji experience for WordPress.

+*This was an experimental plugin to develop Emoji support in WordPress.
+It has been superceded by WordPress 4.2, and no longer works.*

 ## Description

 This is a WordPress implementation of Twitter's open source [twemoji](https://github.com/twitter/twemoji) emoji set.